case112/rpisurv-cust/README.md

 - Open terminal (black icon on menu bar) and enter these commands:
 - `sudo nano /boot/config.txt`
 - add this to last line: `gpu_mem=512`
-- ctrl + X, and enter to save file
+- ctrl + X, enter to save file

 ## Cloning repository and installing rpisurv